DaniellaEsheza/SQL-Projects/Data Cleaning Project.md

+# SQL Project - Data Cleaning
 ## Project Overview

-This project focuses on cleaning and analyzing a dataset related to company layoffs.
-The primary objectives are to ensure the data is clean and standardized and to conduct exploratory data analysis (EDA) to uncover valuable insights.
+This project focuses on cleaning and standardizing a dataset related to company layoffs.
+The primary objective is to ensure the data is accurate, consistent, and fit for meaningful insights.
 ## Table of Contents

 ###